Lexus RX 350 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Lexus RX 350 are $1,576 a year including full coverage.
-Comprehensive costs an estimated $304, collision costs $592, and liability coverage is $500.
-A liability-only policy costs around $560 a year, with high-risk insurance costing around $3,424.
-16-year-old drivers cost the most to insure at $5,980 a year or more.
+Average insurance rates for a Lexus RX 350 are $1,576 a year including full coverage.
+Comprehensive insurance costs an estimated $304 a year, collision insurance costs $592, and liability is $500.
+A policy with just liability insurance costs around $560 a year, and coverage for high-risk drivers costs $3,424 or more.
+16-year-old drivers receive the highest rates at up to $5,980 a year.

 Average premium for full coverage: $1,576

-Estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different RX 350 trim levels.
+Prices include $500 policy deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and RX 350 trim levels.

-Choosing to live in a large city has a large influence on the price of auto insurance.
-More rural locations are shown to have a lower frequency of comprehensive and collision claims than congested cities.
+Choosing to live in a large city can make a big difference on the price of auto insurance.
+More rural locations tend to have a lower frequency of comprehensive and collision claims than congested cities.
+The diagram below illustrates the difference location can make on insurance prices.

-The examples above highlight why anyone shopping for car insurance should compare rates quotes for a targeted area and risk profile, rather than using rate averages.
+These examples highlight why it is important to compare rates quotes for a targeted area and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.